Characters of the Marvel Cinematic Universe: A–L: Antonia Dreykov / Taskmaster

+Dro'ge

+Emperor Dro'ge (portrayed by Gary Lewis) is the leader of a Skrull colony located on Tarnax.
+In 2026, he has peace talks with the Kree but they are interrupted by Captain Marvel which causes Dar-Benn to attack the planet.
+He and his colony are then taken to Earth.

+As of 2025, the character has appeared in one project: the film The Marvels.

 Druig

 Druig (portrayed by Barry Keoghan) is an aloof Eternal who can use cosmic energy to control the minds of others.
 He becomes withdrawn from the other Eternals, frustrated because he disagrees with their interactions with humankind.
 The only exception is Makkari, with whom he develops a trusting, intimate relationship.
 Druig retreats to the Amazon rainforest and leads a cult, perceiving that he has removed the burden of choice from these humans.
 However, he reunites with his fellow Eternals when they are attacked by Deviants after coming to his residence.